 Supervising faculty members and resident peers provide feedback and formally evaluate residents after each clinical rotation.
 Each resident has an electronic portfolio that can be freely accessed to review evaluations.
 This portfolio is also a repository for evidence of ongoing learning from presentations, projects and publications.

 Each resident is assigned a personal faculty adviser to provide regular feedback and guidance.
-During an annual review session with the program director or an associate program director, the resident's progress is reviewed.
+During regular review sessions with the program director or an associate program director, the resident's progress is reviewed.
 In addition, residents regularly evaluate the faculty, each rotation and the program to ensure that the educational needs of the resident are being met.

 Approximately half of the three-year program is spent in outpatient assignments.
-Experience includes general medicine continuity clinics, subspecialty consultation clinics and the emergency department.
+Experience includes general medicine continuity clinics and subspecialty consultation clinics.
 Residents learn to practice high-quality, cost-effective outpatient medicine during their ambulatory care experiences.
 Residents uniformly cite these ambulatory clinic experiences as an invaluable part of their training.

 Residents follow their own patients each week in the ambulatory care center as part of a continuity clinic "firm."
 To enhance both experiences, continuity clinics are during outpatient training months, not during inpatient months.

 Mayo Clinic's primary care clinics have these unique characteristics: